dagronf/DFSearchKit/README.md

 # DFSearchKit

-A framework implementing a search index using SKSearchKit for both Swift and Objective-C
+A framework implementing a search index and summary generator using SKSearchKit for both Swift and Objective-C

 ## Why?
-I was interesting in learning about SKSearchKit and wanted a nice simple object to abstract away some of the unpleasantries when dealing with a C-style interface in Swift using native Swift types
+I was interesting in learning about SKSearchKit and wanted a nice simple object to abstract away some of the unpleasantries when dealing with a C-style interface in Swift using native Swift types.

 ## Usage

-Find API references here -- [https://github.com/dagronf/DFSearckKit/blob/master/docs/index.html](https://github.com/dagronf/DFSearckKit/blob/master/docs/index.html)

 The base library is split into three classes and an async controller